Ondalinda x culture

 Mexico has one of the largest and most diverse indigenous populations in Latin America, with this culture living at the heart of Mexican society.
 This is something that is tremendously inspiring to us and is at the core of our mission.
 Ondalinda created the Ondalinda Foundation, a registered 501c3, as a way to give back to these populations and their arts.
 The funds donated, are given to the various indigenous communities that we work with, in an effort to keep their craft and traditions alive.

-Last year, we were honored to collaborate and work with the Conservación Humana AC in helping the foundation to meet the goal of protecting the Route through sacred sites to Huiricuta by the UNESCO World Heritage Convention (read more below).
+In 2016, we were also honored to collaborate and work with the Conservación Humana AC in helping the foundation to meet the goal of protecting the Route through sacred sites to Huiricuta by the UNESCO World Heritage Convention (read more below).

 Join us and be a part of this mission.